How to open an ice cream shop successfully in today’s market?

 It’s important to check your local laws and regulations to see exactly what you need to acquire.
 However, this is the bare minimum required across the US:

-Additionally, you might want to acquire a sign permit so you can promote your shop, as well as a liquor license if you want to sell alcohol.
+Additionally, you might want to acquire a ice cream shop sign permit so you can promote your business, as well as a liquor license if you want to sell anything alcoholic.

 4. Choose the perfect location